springernature/frontend-toolkits/toolkits/springernature/packages/springernature-header/README.md

 It requires the springernature-user-details component.
 You will need to import the global context and the user details components.

+The template assumes you are using handlebars and there is minimal use of built-in helpers - if you are using a different template then the `if` with tags will need to be changed.

 ### Javascript

 ```javascript